-If the take is dead, it is important to fully note the animal condition, state of decomposition, scavenger damage, environmental conditions, and fully describe the entanglement situation.
+An observed incidental take may be alive or dead.
+It is important to note the animal condition, state of decomposition, scavenger damage, environmental conditions, and fully describe the entanglement situation.
 If it is possible to retain the whole animal, a complete necropsy can be done to determine the animal's cause of death, its body condition at time of death, and it can be examined for resulting injuries from being entangled.
-If a dead incidental take is retrieved and cannot be kept whole, it should be sampled, tagged, and thrown overboard.
-Tagging the carcasses will enable the animal to be identified as already sampled if caught again or washed ashore.
 If the remains of less than a quarter of an animal in skeletal form is retrieved in the gear, it is not recorded as an incidental take and should be photographed and described in detail in the Catch Section of the Haul Form.
-If a beached or floating carcass is observed in the area, it cannot be assumed to have been an incidental take in the gear you are observing, unless the observer observes an interaction with that gear.
-(In this case a Strandings Level A Form will be completed - see section 4.2.1.3. and 4.2.1.4.).
-However, it may be from an interaction with nearby gear, so please note any injuries or if there is gear or gear markings on the animal.
+If a beached or floating carcass is observed in the area, it cannot be assumed to have an incidental take with the gear you are observing unless the observer observes interaction with that gear.